How To Litter Train A Kitten

 - Litter box

-It seems like such a basic product and easy to assume that one type should fit all cats, but that is absolutely not true.
-There are litter boxes out there that fit a cat’s many different needs.
+It seems like such a basic product that it's easy to assume that one type should fit all cats, but that is absolutely not true.
+There are many different litter boxes out there to fit any cat’s many different needs.

 When litter training a kitten, it’s important to take into account the size of your kitten.
 For really small babies, a litter box with lower sides might be in order to make it easier for them to climb into.
 As your kitty grows, you can get one with taller sides to better contain the litter.
 The area of the litter box needs to be taken into account as well.
 You want your kitty to have plenty of room to turn around without spreading a mess outside of the box when they do.
 As a general rule, get the biggest box you can fit in the space that you have.